homanchou/xr/book/build-your-own-webvr-site.md

 ### Create a Postgres Database Server

-Docker is the easiest way to setup a hassle free and disposable database.
-Getting the right drivers and dependences on your local machine and keeping them maintained when your OS needs to upgrade is a pain.
-We don't really care where this data lives on our local machine, this is just a way for us to develop and test our features.

-Immediately after running the `mix phx.new` command, `cd` into the new project folder that it create and we'll create a docker-compose.yml file so that we can connect to a postgres database.
+Immediately `cd` into the new project folder that the previous command just created and create a docker-compose.yml file so that we can connect to a postgres database.

 Paste the following into a docker-compose.yml file in your new project's root directory